lukedickens/asp_recipe_graphs/README.md

 `clingo 1 <ASPDIR>/domain_independent/{<ASPMODULES>}.lp <TYPEHIERARCHY> <RECIPES> <QUERY>`

 where query is typically of the form `<ASPDIR>/queries/<QUERYNAME>.lp`.
 You can write your own queries or use those in the folder `<ASPDIR>/queries`.
-The `1` means "return just one stable model, which is sufficient for the majority of queries, but you may require `0` (all stable models) for more advanced calls.
+The `1` means "return just one stable model", which is sufficient for the majority of queries, but you may require `0` (all stable models) for more advanced calls.

 ### Type Hierarchies